Learning Transformer Programs: Experiment details

 \paragraph{Data.} For each RASP task, we sample 20,000 inputs without replacement and partition them into train, validation, and test sets containing 16,000/2,000/2,000 instances respectively.
 With the exception of the Dyck tasks, we sample inputs by sampling tokens uniformly from the vocabulary.
 For the Dyck tasks, we follow~\citet{weiss2021thinking} and sample with a bias towards strings with a valid prefix.
 Specifically, given maximum length of $N$, with probability 0.5, we sample $N$ tokens uniformly from the vocabulary; otherwise, we sample a valid Dyck string $s$ with length $|s| \leq N$, and append $N - |s|$ randomly sampled tokens to the end to obtain a string with length $N$.
 For all tasks, we obtain 20,000 samples without replacement by sampling strings uniformly until the set of unique strings has the intended size.
 We prepend all inputs with a beginning of sequence token \ttt{bos}.
 For the \ttt{sort} and \ttt{reverse} tasks, we also append an end-of-sequence token, \ttt{eos}.
 Following~\citet{weiss2021thinking}, we report the token-level accuracy.

 \paragraph{Training.} As above, we train the model for 250 epochs with a batch size of 512, and a learning rate of 0.05.
 We anneal the Gumbel temperature geometrically from 3.0 to 0.01, decreasing the temperature at each training step, and taking one Gumbel sample per step.
 These hyperparameters were chosen after initial experiments on the RASP tasks.
 We do a grid search for number of layers (2, 3), number of attention heads (4, 8), and number of MLPs per layer (2, 4).
 The attention heads are evenly divided between categorical and numerical heads.
 Simililarly, the MLPs are evenly divided between MLPs with two categorical inputs, and MLPs with two numerical inputs.
 We train models with five random initializations, pick the model with the best accuracy on a validation set, and report the accuracy on a held-out test set.
+For experiments with standard Transformers (described in Appendix~\ref{app:additional_rasp_results}), we similarly do a grid search for number of layers (2, 3) and attention heads (4, 8) but otherwise follow the hyper-parameters described by~\citet{weiss2021thinking}: the hidden dimension is 256, the learning rate is 0.0003, the batch size is 50, and we train for up to 100 epochs, picking the model checkpoint from the epoch with the highest validation accuracy.
 Each model takes between five and fifteen minutes to train on an Nvidia RTX 2080 GPU, depending on the number of layers.